Olex2/Olex2Manual/Tasks/09_twinned_structures.md

 Only one twin law can be applied to the data at any time (with the exception of including racemic twinning alongside a twin law).
 Any twin laws that are being applied to the data are displayed below the refinement statistics at the top of the GUI panel .

 ### For merohedral and pseudo merohedral twins
-Automatic searching for twin laws - this can be done using Olex2 under `@Tools|Twinning|Search for Twin Laws` where the program searches for metrically possible twin laws.
+Automatic searching for twin laws - this can be done using Olex2 under `@Tools|Twinning|Search-for-Twin-Laws` where the program searches for metrically possible twin laws.
 If found, the structure is refined against each of them in turn.
 The **R** value gives an indication of the quality of the structure - a low **R** value is better.
 To select a twin law to continue the refinement, click on the relevant twin law.

 If a twin law is selected, Olex2 automatically includes the selected twin law and BASF into the .ins file.
 The matrix ($1 0 0 0 1 0 0 0 1$) is the untwinned refinement.
 BASF is the twinned scale factor indicating what percentage of the structure would be the second component i.e. 0.20 (=20%) would suggest 80% is component 1 and 20% is component 2.
 Currently it is only possible to refine using one twin law (excluding racemic twinning) in Olex2.